|Home|||||Photos|||||Museum|||||Energy & Environment|||||Links|||||Martin|||||Class Web Site||||

 |WELCOME TO THE "CAR" MUSEUM.
 It's the newest of the museums having been broken off of the "Other Technology" Museum when I purchased my 1972 Fiat 850 Spider in October 2007.
 Click below to go directly to one of the cars or read on about how wonderful and important cars are, but also how we must make wise choices to limit the negative impacts of cars.|

 History and Growth.
 Cars are one of the most significant technologies ever introduced.
 The first practical four wheeled vehicle with an internal combustion engine was not introduced until 1886 and it was not until the early 1900s that cars really took off.
 (History of the Automobile at about.com.)
 According to Number of Cars in 1900 there were 8,000 or fewer motor vehicles in the world.
-Today it is estimated that there are well over 700,000 motor vehicles in the world with over 1.2 billion motor vehicles expected by 2030.
-There are over 200 million motor vehicles in the United States alone despite the United States comprising only about 5% of the world's population.
+As of 2014, it its estimated that there are over 1.2 billion cars in the world and that there may be 2 billion by 2035.
+There are about 250 million motor vehicles in the United States alone.
+(Green Car Reports (July 29, 2014).
 The United States had 142 miles of paved roads in 1900.
 Today it has 5.1 million miles of paved roads according to Wiki Answers.

 Environmental Consequences.
 In addition to reducing petroleum reserves, cars have significant environmental consequences.
 Cars create significant conventional air pollutants such as nitrogen oxides, ozone, and carbon monoxide.
 Significant strides have been undertaken to control these pollutants since the enactment of the Clean Air Act in the early 1970s.
 By 1975 cars generally required catalytic converters as my 1975 Datsun B-210 had.
 Cars also produce carbon dioxide.
 Carbon dioxide traps heat providing a good temperature range for life on Earth.
 Carbon dioxide levels in the atmosphere have been increasing, however, since the increased use of fossil fuels like petroleum and coal with the industrial revolution and especially in the past century with the advent of the motor vehicles.
 These increased carbon dioxide levels also appear to be causing an increase in global temperatures.
 (See United States Environmental Protection Agency (USEPA) - Basic Information - Climate Change.)
 Carbon dioxide emissions can be reduced by having fewer cars, driving less, or increasing the gas mileage of cars (how far a car can go on a gallon of gas).

 Need for More Significant Advances.
 Despite being such a significant technology, cars in many ways have not changed that much since early 1900s.
 Most still use gasoline.
 Almost all use internal combustion engines.
+(See keveney.com for a neat animated diagram of how a basic four stroke engine works.
+See also How Cars Work.)
 Hybrid cars are a significant new development, however.
 They combine a gasoline engine with an electric motor.
 The car usually starts up in electric mode and then switches to gasoline.
 Both the gasoline engine and electric motor can be used when needed.
 The electric motor is charged when the car is slowing down or braking.
 In this way that energy is not lost.
 Rather the kinetic energy that would otherwise be lost is stored in the batteries as potential energy for later use.
 The system works.
 I have a 2005 Toyota Prius as described below which during my daily commute gets nearly 50mpg.
 The car is very smooth, has plenty of power, and is very roomy.
 It fits 5 people.
 It is a hatch back.
 With the seats folded down I have loaded it at various times with two bicycles, one tandem bicycle, a long board surf board, or furniture.
 It has never had a mechanical failure in nearly 40,000 miles of driving now.
 The Prius is the highest mileage car in the United States with new EPA mileage figures of 48 city and 45 highway.
 (Notice that the figures for my 2005 Prius were 60 city and 51 highway.
 This reflects the EPA's change to more realistic mileage ratings.)
 Fuel cell vehicles offer a radical new technology as explained at www.fueleconomy.gov but are still years away from practical implementation.

 Wise Choices.
 What can people do today to still enjoy the freedom of cars but reduce the environmental impacts?